 Communicate your feelings

-What are your feelings in regards to this guy?
+What are your feelings in regard to this guy?
 What do you want him to understand about the situation and how he’s making you feel right now?
 This step is vital because it will show that you were listening when he was talking.
 It will also allow both parties a chance to express their feelings without jumping to conclusions or assumptions.

 Become more self-aware